 Jordan Engelhardt is Counsel in the Firm's Litigation department, where he represents clients in intellectual property litigation and complex commercial disputes.
 He has represented pharmaceutical and medical device companies in patent litigation on a wide range of subject matters, and has successfully defended patents protecting blockbuster medical therapies against generic challenges.
 Mr. Engelhardt’s commercial litigation practice also focuses on disputes relating to structured finance, securities, and corporate governance.
-Mr. Engelhardt shares the Firm’s commitment to pro bono, with a particular interest in children’s rights.
-He currently serves as a member of the Securities Litigation Committee of the New York City Bar Association.
+He shares the Firm’s commitment to pro bono, with a particular interest in children’s rights.
 Mr. Engelhardt contributes to the Firm’s Biologics Blog and NY Commercial Division Blog.

 Successfully represented a major pharmaceutical company in Hatch-Waxman litigation involving challenges to eight patents covering a highly successful combination therapy for HIV/AIDS and processes for its manufacture.

 Successfully represented an innovator company in multiple ANDA actions involving challenges to patents covering our client's life-saving HIV protease inhibitor.